Dr. Carmel McDougall (D.Phil) - Principal investigator

 Ya completed her B.Sc in aquaculture and M.Sc in marine science at Shanghai Ocean University (China).
 Her M.Sc research investigated the effect of nitric oxide on the metamorphosis and immunity of Mytilus coruscus (Mussel).
 Because of her passion for the aquaculture industry, she worked at a Shellfish culture company before starting her Ph.D.

 Her Ph.D. work mainly focuses on the prevention of maturation to improve the resilience and growth of the Australian greenlip abalone.
 She will revise and improve the method of producing triploid abalone, and further differentiate the molecular pathways related to maturation and growth.
 This will enable the development of intervention methods that impact gonadal maturation without producing negative growth outcomes.
-This research was will be under the supervision of Dr. Carmel McDougall, Dr. Ido Bar from Griffith University and Natasha Botwright from CSIRO Agriculture and Food.
+This research is under the supervision of Dr. Carmel McDougall, Dr. Ido Bar from Griffith University and Natasha Botwright from CSIRO Agriculture and Food.

 PAST LAB MEMBERS